GiooG/emunes/README.md

 Download the "Release" folder and execute the "emunes.exe" file.

 ## Usage
+Create a "roms" folder inside the emulator folder and place in there all the roms.
 When opened, two windows will appear, a big white one and a CMD one.
 Type in the CMD one the name of the rom including the ".nes"

 # Commands